-Wing Canyon Vineyard is run by Bill Jenkins and Kathy Dennett and is located on the very windy Mt.
-Veeder Road (accessible either from the Oakville Grade side to the north or from Napa to the south – about 30 minutes from downtown Napa).
-This is a small and remote winery which sits at the bottom of a very steep hillside vineyard.
+Wing Canyon Vineyard is owned by Bill Jenkins and Kathy Dennett and is located on the very windy Mt.
+Veeder Road; the winery is accessible from either Oakville Grade to the north or about a 30-minute drive from downtown Napa to the south.
+This small and remote winery is located at the bottom of a very steep hillside vineyard.
 The winery is next door to their residence; a visit here is for very serious wine enthusiasts only as they are not open to the public.

+Of the 1,100+ Napa Valley wineries and brands we have visited; this was the only winery that for many years was accessible entirely via a dirt 4WD road.
+If one was not in a 4WD vehicle, one had to park at the top of their dirt driveway just off of the paved Mt.
+Veeder Road and hike into the winery (a bit less than a mile) or Kathy or Bill would often pickup visitors and drive them to their winery.
+After the Nuns Fire (see more details below), the entire road has since been paved.
 Any appointments should be made well in advance to accommodate their schedule.
-This is the only Napa area winery we’ve visited to date that is accessible entirely via a dirt 4WD road.
-If you don’t have a 4WD vehicle you will have to park at the top of their dirt driveway just off of the paved Mt.
-Veeder road and hike in to the winery (a bit less then a mile) or Kathy or Bill can pick you up here.
 A visit to this winery is the antithesis of perhaps preconceived notions of a “normal Napa wine experience”.
 This is a highly personalized experience with either Kathy or Bill, or both.

 —

-Note: Tragically the Nuns Fire of October 2017 burned both the rammed earth home and the winery – leaving only the walls standing.
-Since the fire, their house pad has been expanded and as of early 2021, both the construction on their private home and adjoining winery have been completed (no longer built of rammed earth).
-Of the wineries that burned in Napa Valley between 2017 and 2020, Wing Canyon is the first winery to completely rebuild.
-We will visit and update this review at some point in 2022.
+Tragically the Nuns Fire of October 2017 burned both the rammed earth home and the winery at Wing Canyon, leaving only the walls standing.
+Since the fire, their house pad was expanded and by early 2021, both the construction on their private home and adjoining winery were completed (no longer built of rammed earth).
+Of the wineries that burned in Napa Valley between 2017 and 2020, Wing Canyon was the first winery to completely rebuild.
+The fire also destroyed approximately 6 acres of their vineyard (Cabernet Sauvignon), leaving three acres of producing vines.

 We are going to share, at my cousins “open that bottle”night, the 1997 cabernet sauvignon that some of our best friends and neighbors gave us years ago.
 I’m not sure where they got it after reading about your vineyard.The label,which is of grapes,has always been one to draw me in but ……we have been saving it!!!
 So sorry to hear about the fire.
 I’ll miss seeing your label/art in our cellar!